Have you heard that lime can be used as a single ingredient, natural deodorant? Let’s put this rumor to the test and see if it works!

-As I announced a couple of weeks on the Body Unburdened Facebook page, I recently embarked on a little week-long self-experiment: for a week straight, I applied lime juice to my underarms.
 Man oh man, this was a risky experiment to conduct in the mid-summer heat!
 Luckily, it worked out rather well.
-But we’ll get to all that in a bit.
+But we’ll get to all that in a bit…

-While I am head-over-heels in love with the DIY all-natural detoxifying deodorant (it keeps me odor-free naturally and pulls toxins from my skin — what more could anyone ask for?), it has been said that lime juice can be used as a natural deodorant and I have been very curious about whether or not this was true.
+While I am head-over-heels in love with the DIY all-natural detoxifying deodorant (it keeps me odor-free naturally and pulls toxins from my skin — what more could anyone ask for?), it’s been said that lime juice can be used as a natural deodorant and I’ve been very curious about whether or not this was true.